ssaira267/single_modal_trainings/README.md

 - Tensorflow-Keras
 - XGBoost

-Please refer to requirements.txt for a complete list of dependencies.
+Please refer to 'requirements.txt' for a complete list of dependencies.

 ## Contact
 For any queries related to this repository or the research, please contact: